fastmcp-me/seitrace-mcp/README.md

 ## Typical Flow 🔁

-Using the MCP SDK, drive the resource-based flow via the five tools:
+Using the MCP SDK, drive the resource-based flow via the five tools. **Important:** Always follow this sequence, especially step 3:

 ```js
 // 1) Discover available resources